House To Vote Wednesday To Send Impeachment Articles To Senate

 The House approved the two articles of impeachment last month.
 The first article charges Trump with abusing the power of his office for attempting to pressure Ukraine to investigate a potential political opponent, former Vice President Joe Biden; the second charges Trump obstructed Congress' investigation of his actions.

 The House resolution serves as a formal notice to the Senate that it is prepared to transmit the articles.
-Then, the Senate responds saying they are prepared to receive them.
+Then, the Senate responds saying it is prepared to receive them.
 The articles themselves are placed inside a box and carried from the House to the Senate where it is presented to the secretary of the Senate.

 The ceremonial delivery to the Senate could happen later on Wednesday.